CaspervanAarle/PHT_Node/README.md

 ### Manual
-This project uses Python Sockets as a form of communication.
+This project uses local Python Sockets as a form of communication.
 The PHT Node is the Locker containing some information.
 The central PHT Server can connect to multiple PHT Nodes, receiving requests and sending them back to the server.

 In ```main.py```, change the IP ADDRESS to localhost for local testing or you ipv4 default gateway for network connections.